 ITDMs are excited about the potential of new technologies and have some concerns that need to be addressed.
 Businesses should stay up-to-date on these conversations to understand the latest trends in the IT industry.

-A: No, there are different types of IT decision-makers.
-Some focus on technology, while others focus on business.
+No, there are different types of IT decision-makers.
+Some focus on technology (technology decision-makers), while others focus on business (business decision-makers).
+There are times when ITDMs are also business decision-makers.